robertwayne/dpymenus/README.md

 `.hide_cancel_button()` -- removes the cancel button from the menu.

-`.allow_multisession()` -- disables the one menu per user+channel session limit.
-Old menus are closed when a new one is opened.

 ### Helper Methods

 `.next()`, `.previous()` -- goes forward or backward one page.